Edgar-Donk/frothy-brew/docs/colour_picker/adding_alpha_result.rst

                     array[y, x] = 127-int(0.5 + 127 / width * x)
         return array

-Now that we have a chequers drawing function the gradient drawing needs to be changed to include the chequer array with our gradient.
+Using the chequers drawing function change the chequer array to include with our gradient.
 A separate alpha drawing is made, then it is easy to call this rather than modifying the original gradient drawing function::